AItransCompetition/LiveStreamingDemo/README.md

 # Trace Data setting
-* you will have two types trace, one is network trace, another is video trace
+* you will have two types of the trace, one is network trace, another is video trace

                    12 TRAIN_TRACES = './train_sim_traces/'   #train trace path setting,
                    13 video_size_file = './video_size_'      #video trace path setting,